igordgeorgiev/slot-task/README.md

 # Slot Games Developer - Test assignment

-I used the following boilerplate: https://github.com/yordan-kanchelov/pixi-typescript-boilerplate

-The rest is build on top

 - `npm run start` - should be enough to start the game at localhost:8080

+To build the game I used the following very basic Pixi boilerplate: https://github.com/yordan-kanchelov/pixi-typescript-boilerplate
+It gives me base structure and webpack configuration for easy compilation buids.

 About the boilerplate: